raghav-misra/buddard/README.md

 1.  **Ground Truth:** Fetching the final box score to know the actual outcome.
 2.  **Time Travel:** Using `BoxScoreTraditionalV3` with `range_type` to fetch the exact state of the game at specific checkpoints (End of Q1, Halftime, End of Q3).
-3.  **Prediction:** Feeding these partial stats into the `PredictionEngine` (using the same Quadratic Alpha and Variance Decay logic as the live bot).
+3.  **Prediction:** Feeding these partial stats into the `PredictionEngine` (using the same Bank & Burn logic and Hot Hand adjustments as the live bot).
 4.  **Evaluation:** Comparing the predicted range against the actual final result to determine a "Hit" or "Miss".

 ### Strategies Tested